Discerning Hearts - Catholic Podcasts

 Become aware that He is with you, looking upon you with love, wanting to be heard deep within in your heartâŠ

-Friday of the Twenty-Eighth Week in Ordinary Time â A Time of Lectio Divina for the Discerning Heart Podcast
+Tuesday of the Thirty-Fourth Week in Ordinary Time â A Time of Lectio Divina for the Discerning Heart Podcast

-Friday of the Twenty-Eighth Week in Ordinary Time â A Time of Lectio Divina for the Discerning Heart Podcast
+Tuesday of the Thirty-Fourth Week in Ordinary Time â A Time of Lectio Divina for the Discerning Heart Podcast

 As you begin, take a deep breath and exhale slowly.
 For at least the next few moments, surrender all the cares and concerns of this day to the Lord.